Uberspace/manual/source/web-security-headers.rst

 .. note::

-    Changing the above values is currently not possible, but we're working on a feature to enable it.
-Additional headers like a Content-Security-Policy can be provided by your application.
+    Changing the above values is possible using :ref:`web headers <headers>`.